arihantchoudhary/design-eng-challenge/README.md

 **We suggest spending up to 2 hours on this take-home assessment, but you may spend as long as you'd like.**

+## ‼️‼️‼️ A quick note ‼️‼️‼️

+Look, I know that if you put this brief into Cursor it comes up with something that's pretty decent.
+I did it myself and it took 2 minutes to get something that fills the requirements.
+Honestly, that's great!
+If you do that as a starting point, that's really great -- it's something we encourage at Scout, and it's how we build a lot of product.

+But, again, I did it myself.
+We're looking for exceptional design engineers; engineers who can do things that we can't do unless we spend an inordinate amount of time on it, because they've honed their craft.

+**The best thing you can do to move forward in this process is to amaze us.** Spend the 2 hours focusing on showing me the one thing you are exceptional at.
+Whether it's design, micro-interactions, UX -- whatever it is, I'm looking to be awed by _something_, so please focus on that!

+-Noah

 ## 🎯 Objective

 Create a buttery-smooth, interactive search experience that demonstrates your ability to create delightful, beautiful, and intuitive frontend experiences.